UBC-MDS/ds-toolbox/chapters/en/module5.md

 Try open a pull request and pushing new commits and check what happen!
 </opt>
 <opt text='False' correct='true'>
-You can continue adding commits to a pull request pushing to the branch you used to create it.
+You can continue adding commits to a pull request by pushing to the branch you used to create it.
 You will see the commits as a timeline when you open it on GitHub.
 Try it!
 </opt>
 </choice>